77Dice/PND_Notes/Labs/[3]Iptables.md

 -p --protocol [prt] | Match the protocol type
 -s --src [ip-address] |Match the source IP address
--d --dst [ip-address] |Match the destination IP address -p tcp --sport port| Match the tcp source port (also works for udp) -p tcp --dport port |Match the tcp destination port (also works for udp) -i --in-interface [eth-name] |Match input interface (from which the packet enters) -o --out-interface [eth-name] |Match output interface (on which the packet exits) ! (==not) |Used to negate the match.
+-d --dst [ip-address] |Match the destination IP address -i --in-interface [eth-name] |Match input interface (from which the packet enters) -o --out-interface [eth-name] |Match output interface (on which the packet exits) ! (==not) |Used to negate the match.
 Can be used with many flags, Example: all the source addresses but a specific one **-s ! ip_address**